microsoft/moaw/workshops/swa-cosmosdb/workshop.md

 ### Monitor your app

-You now know how to create ressources on Azure and how connection string work.
+You now know how to create resources on Azure and how connection string work.

 You may have noticed that, once deployed, we don't have any logs for our app which means we have no way to know what happens if there are any issues.